Why Deposit Data with ADA…

 - The data collection instrument (e.g. questionnaires, interview guides, data collection forms)

 - Data deposit information – provided through our Data Deposit Form (PDF)

 - any publications you want referenced in the documentation

 - other materials that may be helpful to a researcher in analysing and interpreting your data

 It is preferable if you can provide these materials in electronic format where possible.

-The only form that is essential is the Licence Form as it gives us your permission to archive the data and distribute to others.
-This includes determining the access conditions for your data.
-For information on determining the appropriate access conditions for your data, please see the additional section on Setting Access Conditions below.
+The ADA Licence Forms gives us your permission to archive the data and distribute to others.
+This includes determining the access conditions for your data, and questions for determining access to users.

 Preferred File Formats…

 While ADA will accept data in most formats, we do have several preferred formats that we would ask you to consider when preparing your data for deposit.

 Other acceptable formats: SAS, R